roman-milk/roman-milk.github.io/concubines.md

  She smiled sheepishly.
 "Well, your eyes aren't always cold.
 Sometimes they're hot and sexy.
 Sometimes they're gentle and caring.
 Look, I'm not frightened of belonging to you, or of your sexual demands."
-Report_Story #3